6 Eating Habits That Make Weight Loss Harder

 Emotional eating or overeating plagues many.
 People eat when they are sad, stressed, angry, or bored.
-This results in the intake of food as more of a drug than for its intended purposes, which is for nutrition.
-Find healthy outlets for those emotions, such as, exercise, Yoga, therapy, a bath, talking to a friend, or mediation, just to name a few, and leave the tub of ice cream for an occasional treat.
+This results in the intake of food as more of a drug than for its intended purpose, which is for nutrition.
+Find healthy outlets for those emotions, such as exercise, yoga, therapy, a bath, talking to a friend, or mediation (just to name a few), and leave the tub of ice cream for an occasional treat.

 Eating Late At Night

 One of the most common bad eating habits is eating late at night, right before bed.
-This is because metabolism is at its lowest while you sleep.
-So filling up on food right before sleep will not give the body the opportunity to burn it off as it does throughout the day.
+This is because metabolism is at its lowest when you're asleep.
+So filling up on food right before sleeping will not give the body the opportunity to burn it off as it does throughout the day.

-And since most people tend to eat junk, as is typical with late night cravings, it's important to eat a balanced dinner and then avoid eating at least 2 to 3 hours before bedtime.
+Most people tend to eat junk and typically have late-night cravings.
+Hence, it's important to eat a balanced dinner and avoid eating at least two to three hours before bedtime.
 If you must have a snack, make it healthy, for example, a half a piece of fruit with a large glass of water.